jp1995/ica0002/backup_restore.md

 ### MySQL

-Restore MySQL data from the backup:
+To restore MySQL data from the backup, run the following commands on the source mysql host (not on the replica):

 ```
 sudo -u backup duplicity --no-encryption restore rsync://jp1995@backup.asdf.xyz//home/jp1995/mysql/ /home/backup/restore/